kofcla/data-analysis-tutorial/README.md

 ## Contents

+### article.pdf
+Here you find an article originally written for the student newspaper \emph{Distribution} by the Faculty of Physics of the University of Vienna.
+This gives context as well as instructions for getting a python environment and virtual environment set up.

+### article folder
+The folder containing the raw LaTex files for the article.

 ### data-analysis-tutorial.ipynb
 A jupyter notebook to give you a quickstart for simple data plotting and analysis.
 The packages numpy, scipy, matplotlib and tabulate are needed.
 Feel free to play around with the code.